Zaki Rostom

 Zaki Rostom (زكي رستم) (1903–1972) was an Egyptian actor.
 A method actor known for portraying intimidating and often asocial villains, Zaki is regarded as one of the influential and important actors of Egyptian cinema.

+Biography

 Zaki Rostom was born on March 5, 1903, to an aristocratic family of prominent position in Egypt, where his father and grandfather were Pashas of Egypt, and his grandfather also served in the Egyptian army.
 His father was appointed minister in the era of Khedive Ismail, and died when Zaki was still a young boy.